Actor Headshot Photography

 Investment

 Actor Headshots - This session provides you with professional on-camera direct, up to 3 looks/outfit changes plus 50 individually graded high-res image files.
-Total cost is $550 + gst.
+Allow up to an hour for your session.
+Total cost for the session and all images is $495 + gst.

 Actor Portfolio - This session provides you with 100 individually graded high-res image files from which you can showcase a more diverse range of looks from.
 It includes both studio headshots along with a location shoot in Paddington where we create various full length set-ups based on up to 5 outfit changes.
-Allow up to 1.5 hours for your session.
-The total cost for all 100 images and the session is $889 + gst.
+The total cost for all 100 images and the session is $695 + gst.

 How does the process unfold?